 Wisconsin Credit Union League—RCU team members and management are actively involved with board representation.
 We have three Chapter Presidents and several committee members and liaisons.

-Minnesota Credit Union League—RCU team members and management are actively involved with board representation.
+Minnesota Credit Union Network—RCU team members and management are actively involved with board representation.

 National Association of State Credit Union Supervisors (NASCUS)—Members of our Board of Directors have been highly involved with this organization and have held various positions on the NASCUS Council.

 Mentoring—RCU hosts numerous other credit union staffs, providing teaching, training, and conducting planning sessions.

 Leadership Roles—RCU's senior management staff serves on several board of directors and covers many items for credit union organizations.
 For example, RCU's Senior Vice President of Business Services serves as President of the Chippewa Valley Chapter of Credit Unions and is on the Government Affairs Committee for the Wisconsin Credit Union League.

 Section VI: Public Service/Corporate Citizenship